-Next fall semester (2018) the Sustainability Studies program once again offers a unique transformational service learning course, SUST 350 Service and Sustainability, at the Chicago Campus as well as online.
-Taught by SUST professor Mike Bryson, the course theme this fall is Urban Sustainability, Environmental Conservation, Community Development.
+Next fall semester (2019) the Sustainability Studies program once again offers a unique transformational service learning course, SUST 350 Service and Sustainability, at the Chicago Campus as well as online.
+Taught by SUST professor Mike Bryson, the course theme this fall is Urban Sustainability, Community Resilience, & Social Justice.

 - Title/number: SUST 350 Service and Sustainability (sections 01 Chicago and 98 online)

-- Room: Section 01 meets in on-campus the first week of class, then off-campus at Eden Place Nature Center, 4417 S. Stewart, on subsequent weeks
+- Location: Section 01 meets on-campus the first week of class, then off-campus at Eden Place Nature Center, 4417 S. Stewart, on subsequent weeks

 - Pre-req: UWR

-SUST majors and minors may take this class to fulfill an upper-level SUST 3xx requirement, but 350 also is open to students at large seeking a service learning course, needing a general education course, or desiring elective credit.
+SUST majors and minors may take this class to fulfill an upper-level SUST 3xx requirement, but 350 also is open to students at large seeking am experiential learning (EXL) course, needing a general education course, or desiring elective credit.

 Experiential Learning Options: Off-Campus and Online

 Students interested in a sustainability-focused service learning experience can choose either of two options.
 These two sections of SUST 350 are cross-listed, so they share a common Blackboard (Bb) site; thus, students in both sections will be able to interact with and learn from each other online.

 - On-campus section (01) — Students in this section will meet weekly for a 10am-1pm class session in Chicago.
 The initial class meeting will be at RU’s Chicago Campus; subsequent class meetings will take place off-site at Eden Place Nature Center, accessible via the CTA’s Red Line and with secure on-street parking.
 Students traveling with Prof. Bryson will meet in the WB Lobby at 9:0am and take the Red Line to Eden Place (47th St stop); then return to RU by 12:30pm.